rohan843/cybersecurity-notes/README.md

 About 6000 computers were affected, representing _10%_ of the Internet at the time.

 This attack cost millions of dollars in damages due to business disruptions and the efforts required to remove the worm.

+> After the Morris worm, **Computer Emergency Response Teams** (CERTs) were established to respond to computer security incidents.
+These continue to exist today.